johnpfield/mytime/README.md

 1. Install and run Geronimo as per [these instructions.](http://geronimo.apache.org/GMOxDOC30/quick-start-apache-geronimo-for-the-impatient.html)
 2. Install and run IAMfortress OpenLAP as per [these instructions.](http://www.jts.us/iamfortress/guides/README-QUICKSTART.html)
 3. In the Geronimo Management Console pages, add a new Security Realm.
 Specific details are available in file FortressRealm.xml, which can be found in the `mytime/config` subdirectory.
+4. Build the Pivotal Security Interceptor, and install it into the Geronimo Repository, as per [these instructions].(https://github.com/johnpfield/psi-jee#quick-start)

 ### Build and Deploy

 If this works you are in business: